boblaublaw/dedup/README.md

 ### Advanced Winner Selection Strategy - Automatic Weight Calculations

-By selecting the "stagger paths" mode (with the -s flag), dedup.py will automatically calculate weights for each input argument such that leftmost arguments are preferred in the case of all file and directory collisions.
+By selecting the "stagger paths" mode (with the -s flag), dedup.py will automatically calculate appropriate weights for each input argument based on their maximum directory depth such that leftmost arguments are preferred in the case of all file and directory collisions.

 Example:
 ```